hapax/hapax.github.io/assets/simple-physics.md

 power.
 In our case, $\log_{10}4 \approx 0.6$ is closer to $1$ than to $0$,
 and hence $4$ actually rounds to $10^1 = 10$!
-This is a bit surprising, but the way things work when we use logs.
+This is a bit surprising, but the way things work when you think in Fermi ... termies.

+Anyway, on a linear ruler, if there is a tick for every whole number, rounding to the nearest tick means there is a possible error of $0.5$.
+In the same way, rounding to the nearest tick on a logarithmic ruler has an error of half a tick.
+But

 #### 3.1.
 The Webster theatre<a id="sec-3-1" name="sec-3-1"></a>